Food of the Philippines - 15 Popular Filipino dishes to try!

 #1 Adobo

-The vinegar-soy sauce combination creates a perfect balance of tangy and salty.
+The combination of vinegar and soy sauce creates a perfect balance of tangy and salty flavours.
 Its simplicity and flavour make it a touchstone of Filipino cuisine.

-Do note, Filipino Adobo can be very different to the Spanish, Mexican and Portuguese varieties you may have come across!
+Note that Filipino Adobo can be quite different from the Spanish, Mexican and Portuguese varieties you may have encountered!
 But it's the Filipino version that's our favourite and one of the best Southeast Asian stews.

 #2 Pancit Canton